rsibanez89/simple-post-messages-sails/README.md

 # Example application to learn sails
 Simple web application developed by using Nodejs + Sails.
-This application allow you to post messages and remove them.
+This application allows you to post messages and remove them.

 ![Build Status](https://travis-ci.org/rsibanez89/simple-post-messages-sails.svg?branch=master)